sqldef/sqldef-wasm/README.md

 const output = await sqldef('mysql', sql1, sql2)
 ```

-_TODO_: notes about web/bun/deno/etc
-_TODO_: make node CLI that can actually perform operations on real database

 ### development

 Normally, you should not need to do this stuff, but for local dev: